 Looking back in the context of time, we asked Ruth to describe what “impact” Pennhurst had on its residents during her period working at the institution.
 According to Ruth, “Pennhurst had a lot of positive.
 For many, it was the only home they ever knew or could remember.
 We had two ladies on D-1 that were born with Cerebral Palsy.
 They were given a language board for trays on their wheelchairs.
 That was the first they were able to communicate, by pointing to the photo of what they wanted/needed.”

-While the media has focused on allegations of abuse and neglect, fueled by media representation, progressive developmental and educational programs were being brought to the forefront of modern treatment during the last days of “Pennhurst.”
+While the media has focused on allegations of abuse and neglect, fueled by media representation, progressive developmental and educational programs were implemented during the last days of “Pennhurst.”
 Ruth recalls; “before I was furloughed, a female patient was being fitted for her own verbal communication board.
 Anna was a member of the Pennsylvania Association for Retarded Citizens (PARC), she was able to attend meetings and share her opinions with other members.
 Due to her disability, she had to have two staff members with her on any outings.
 She also had a job she was extremely proud of, putting little sewing kits together.
 It may not seem important to many, but to her, it made her very happy.”
 Teaching self-determination skills and helping others develop skill-sets for a functional living are core tenants of modern education programs to this day.
 “Pennhurst’s” reforms prior to closure spearheaded the modern “special education” and “disability” initiatives that drive the instruction and education of special needs instruction today.

-Despite positive advances in developmental and educational programming, the mainstream media and dominating the perception of “Pennhurst” is generally negative.
+Despite positive advances in developmental and educational programming, the dominating the perception of “Pennhurst” is generally negative.
 We spoke with Ruth about perception and reality.
 Ruth expressed” Pennhurst will always have a bad reputation.
 The funny thing, back when I worked at Pennhurst, I had no idea of the reason it was closing, nor had ever heard about Bill Baldini or his expose, “Suffer the Little Children”.
 My personal opinion with the mainstream media focusing on the negative of Pennhurst is that is what sells, the negative.
 Maybe more viewers will tune in to hear the latest controversy on Pennhurst or will sell more papers.
 People forget or maybe don’t realize that Pennhurst was not the only institution in Pennsylvania.
 When it opened in 1908, there were approximately 10 other State institutions in operation”

 Ruth, in her prior capacity working in a museum as well as in her efforts to express the history of Pennhurst, has met resistance in many situations.
 “People think they know everything about Pennhurst because they saw it on the paranormal TV shows or read all about it online.
 Some people that would come through the Pennhurst Museum thought the haunted attraction was based on true history of Pennhurst Center.
 Most people don’t even understand that Pennhurst was state-owned.
 I try to explain how things were back then.
 It was a society that shunned people who were different or misunderstood.
 We didn’t have a diagnosis of “autism”, or “ADHD/ADD” in the early 1900’s. ”